ChendiDotLin/ChendiDotLin.github.io/aboutme.md

 subtitle: Motion Planning | Robotics | Optimization | Computational Mechanics...... and Art!
 ---
 ### My Robot Side
-This is the section I am the least willing to write, so I purposely left it blank since I created my personal website.
-Describing myself formally is always awkward and I don't have the flowery language to make it vivid and poetic.
-But here we are, despite of the reluctance, because that is what life is about.
+Describing myself formally has always been awkward for me, so I'll keep it simple.

-Right now I am working as a software engineer at Waymo, the autonomous driving company based in Bay Area, in the behavior planning team.
-Before that, I was working at MathWorks, specifically in the Simulink Code Inspector team.
-This product aims to automatically and intelligently examine the auto-generated code from the user-created Simulink models to make sure that it can be deployed onto the hardwares like automobiles and airplanes beautifully and safely.
-So overall, big duty.
+I currently work as a software engineer in the behavior planning team at Waymo, an autonomous driving company based in the Bay Area.
+Previously, I worked at MathWorks in the Simulink Code Inspector team, where I helped ensure that user-generated Simulink models could be deployed on hardware like automobiles and airplanes safely and efficiently.

-I graduated with the Master degree in Robotics (MSR) at Robotics Institute from Carnegie Mellon University under the supervision of Prof. Katia Sycara.
-My research interest was in the motion planning and task allocation of the heterogeneous multi-robot systems.
-During the summer break, I had an internship with Uber ATG in the motion planing team working on trajectory optimization.
-I also listed my thesis work and related publications in this website, so do me a favor and check them out if you are triggered.
+I hold a Master's degree in Robotics from the Robotics Institute at Carnegie Mellon University, where I conducted research on motion planning and task allocation for heterogeneous multi-robot systems under the supervision of Prof. Katia Sycara.
+During a summer break, I interned with Uber ATG's motion planning team, focusing on trajectory optimization.
+You can find details about my thesis work and related publications on this website.

 I received my B.S. degree in Engineering Mechanics, with minors in both Computer Science and Mathematics, from University of Illinois at Urbana-Champaign (UIUC) in 2018.
 I had the honor to work with Prof. James Allison, Prof. Randy Ewoldt, and Prof. Elif Ertekin on various topics like structural optimization, visco-elastic material design, and shape memory alloy simulation and design.
 I published two conference papers as the first author during my college years, which are also listed under the _Publication_ tab.

 ### My Human Side
-My artsy (yet erratic) side projects like photography, pixel art, and playwriting are under the _Here and There_ tab.
-Those works describe my humanity portaion so definietely take a peek, but don't hold a high expection, especially for the quality.
-I also include some technical blogs under the _Tech_ section of this tab.
+When I'm not working on robotics and optimization, I indulge in my artsy side projects like photography, pixel art, and playwriting.
+You can find them under the _Here and There_ tab.
+I also occasionally post technical blogs under the _Tech_ section of this tab.